 The restaurant industry classifies burrito places like Chipotle, Qdoba, and Taco Del Mar as being a step up from conventional fast food, and from a vegan perspective these places are incomparably superior.
 You can reliably get a vegan burrito with rice, beans, guacamole, salsa, and lettuce at any of these chains.
 Taco Del Mar is especially deserving of praise since the chain publishes a PDF document that lists every single vegan option they offer.

 Casual Dining Chain Restaurants

 The industry calls restaurants like Applebee’s, TGIFriday’s, and Denny’s, “casual dining.”
 Vegans generally have less flattering terms for these establishments.
 Menu offerings tend to be heavy on meat, and the meatless options are generally swimming in cheese.
 The Olive Garden publishes this PDF showing its vegan options.
-The veggieburger at Denny’s is vegan and can be ordered with these vegan toppings: ketchup, mustard, jalapeños, fresh avocado, sautéed mushrooms, grilled onions, barbecue sauce, or bourbon sauce.
+The veggieburger at Denny’s is vegan and is available with these vegan toppings: ketchup, mustard, jalapeños, fresh avocado, sautéed mushrooms, grilled onions, barbecue sauce, or bourbon sauce.

 Not only are most casual dining chains generally unaccommodating to vegans, their waitstaff rarely has a clue about the vegan status of their menu items.
-The dirty little secret about casual dining is that most of what’s served is pre-packaged frozen food that the restaurant “chefs” merely heat up.
+The dirty little secret about casual dining is that most of what’s served is pre-packaged frozen food that the “chefs” merely heat up.
 Neither the waitstaff nor the kitchen staff will have the vaguest idea what’s in it, since none of the actual food preparation is done at the restaurant.

 The silver lining to this is that, since all food preparation is centralized, each casual dining chain knows exactly what’s in each menu item, and the ingredients used won’t vary from one location to the next.
 So you can generally visit the websites of these chains and obtain detailed ingredient lists for every single menu item.
 In many cases, you’ll find it impossible to put together a decent meal.